espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

 ### Special characters and number removal.

-Special characters and symbols are usually non-alphanumeric or occasionally numeric characters which add to the extra noise in unstructured text.
+Special characters and symbols are usually non-alphanumeric or occasionally numeric characters which add extra noise in unstructured text.
 For our problem, since our corpus is built with articles from the biomedical field, there are a lot of numbers denoting quantities and dosages.
 We have decided to remove them to simplify the tutorial.

 ### Lematization